Newell Brands (NASDAQ:NWL) Issues FY 2022 Earnings Guidance

-Newell Brands (NASDAQ:NWL) last issued its quarterly earnings results on Friday, February 11th.
-The company reported $0.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.32 by $0.10.
-Newell Brands had a return on equity of 21.13% and a net margin of 5.76%.
-The business had revenue of $2.81 billion for the quarter, compared to analyst estimates of $2.65 billion.
-During the same quarter in the prior year, the firm posted $0.56 earnings per share.
-The firm’s revenue for the quarter was up 4.3% compared to the same quarter last year.
-As a group, equities research analysts expect that Newell Brands will post 1.73 earnings per share for the current fiscal year.
+Newell Brands (NASDAQ:NWL) last posted its earnings results on Friday, February 11th.
+The company reported $0.42 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.10.
+Newell Brands had a net margin of 5.76% and a return on equity of 21.13%.
+The business had revenue of $2.81 billion during the quarter, compared to the consensus estimate of $2.65 billion.
+During the same quarter in the previous year, the firm posted $0.56 EPS.
+The firm’s revenue was up 4.3% on a year-over-year basis.
+As a group, equities analysts expect that Newell Brands will post 1.73 earnings per share for the current fiscal year.

-Several equities analysts have weighed in on NWL shares.
-JPMorgan Chase & Co. raised Newell Brands from a neutral rating to an overweight rating and set a $27.00 target price on the stock in a research note on Monday, November 1st.
-Zacks Investment Research lowered Newell Brands from a buy rating to a hold rating and set a $24.00 price target on the stock. in a research report on Thursday, October 21st.
-Four analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $28.88.
+Several research analysts recently weighed in on the stock.
+Zacks Investment Research downgraded shares of Newell Brands from a buy rating to a hold rating and set a $24.00 target price for the company. in a report on Thursday, October 21st.
+TheStreet downgraded shares of Newell Brands from a b rating to a c+ rating in a report on Friday, February 11th.
+Finally, JPMorgan Chase & Co. upped their target price on shares of Newell Brands from $27.00 to $29.00 and gave the stock an overweight rating in a report on Monday.
+Four investment analysts have rated the stock with a hold rating, two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of Buy and a consensus target price of $29.13.

+A number of hedge funds have recently made changes to their positions in the business.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Newell Brands during the 4th quarter valued at about $25,000.
+Toroso Investments LLC purchased a new stake in shares of Newell Brands during the 4th quarter valued at about $527,000.
+Virtu Financial LLC raised its position in shares of Newell Brands by 23.8% during the 4th quarter.
+Virtu Financial LLC now owns 24,117 shares of the company’s stock valued at $527,000 after buying an additional 4,635 shares in the last quarter.
+Metropolitan Life Insurance Co NY raised its position in shares of Newell Brands by 15.9% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 42,888 shares of the company’s stock valued at $937,000 after buying an additional 5,891 shares in the last quarter.
+Finally, Allstate Corp raised its position in shares of Newell Brands by 339.3% during the 4th quarter.
+Allstate Corp now owns 63,326 shares of the company’s stock valued at $1,383,000 after buying an additional 48,912 shares in the last quarter.
+Institutional investors and hedge funds own 87.23% of the company’s stock.

 About Newell Brands